Boston,AmandaAssistant Professor Chemistry

 A major focus of my work at TTU was on laboratory safety in teaching labs and research labs.
 Lab safety is now a passion of mine.

 I am an active member of the South Plains church of Christ.
 I also enjoy long distance running.
-I have completed many marathons (26.2 miles), including the Boston Marathon, and three ultramarathons (any distance over 26.2 miles).
-I serve as an official at several track meets hosted at Texas Tech and am a member of several local running clubs.
+I have completed many marathons (26.2 miles), including the Boston Marathon, and several ultramarathons (any distance over 26.2 miles).
+I serve as an official at several track meets hosted at Texas Tech and am a member of several local running clubs and associations.

 Amanda L. Boston, Jennifer D. Crawford, Kazimierz Surowiec, Richard A. Bartsch, Di-ionizable 1,2-dimethoxy p-tert-butylcalixarene ligands: synthesis and metal ion complexation, Journal of Inclusion Phenomena and Macrocyclic Chemistry [Online early access].
 DOI: 10.1007/s10847-013-0333-y.
 Published Online: May 2013.